psiquedelicous/bizarre-adventure/README.md

 # delivery-app

-Simple in-browser app created to assist a newspaper delivery job.

-Single page with map with clickable images of buildings.

-Every building starts with the color red and is a click away of being highlited in green to be marked as finished.
+Single page with a map.
+Every building starts with the colour red and is a click away from being highlighted in green to be marked as finished.

 The combination of red and green is maintained even if the page is refreshed.
+Reset button changes everything to the red state again.

 A list of buildings and information about them is also available, and it's possible to open a more detailed panel in one click.